 (6) Ever since I was very small, I wanted a doll house of my own.
 My parents did not buy a doll house until my sister was born.
 Although the house was not mine, I was allowed to furnish and accessorize it.

 (5) Playing sports was never an interest of mine but I always took my time changing in the locker room for PE or swim lessons.
+I was always secretly scoping out the other guys.
 If I had to try out for a sport, I always thought wrestling or swimming would be interesting.